Feb 2, 2026

 How to choose the right Mixed Reality Development Partner

-The right partner should be able to explain how they handle spatial accuracy, performance optimization, system integration, security, and long-term maintenance.
+The right partner should be able to explain how they handle discovery, product design, performance optimization, system integration, security, and long-term maintenance.
 If a studio cannot articulate how their work scales beyond a demo environment, that risk will be passed on to you.

 Look for teams with proven production experience, not just impressive visuals.
 Ask what has been deployed, maintained, and iterated in real environments.
 Ask how they support multiple devices, evolving hardware platforms, and post-launch updates.
 And ask who owns the IP when the project ships.